Core affinity

 You can see the affinity list matches that of KDB_CPU_AFFINITY

-If the process were started via the Daemon on a remote box it would inherit the value of the DCD_CPU_AFFINITY
+Note: if the process was started via the Daemon on a remote box it would inherit the value of the DCD_CPU_AFFINITY environment variable.

 Define process affinity